PierBusDev/GolangPierbook/readme.md

 Once closed, any attemp to **write** or **close** again the channel will `panic`.
 Instead a **read** will always succeed.

 - In the case of a BUFFERED channel, reading after close will return all the values not read yet, or the zero value for the channel type if empty.
-- In the case of a UNBUFFERED channel, reading after close will return the zero value fort he channel type.
+- In the case of a UNBUFFERED channel, reading after close will return the zero value for the channel type.

 This is a problem because now we need to discriminate between a `nil` element returned because it is the zero value of the channel which is empty, and a `nil` returned because it was an element previously inserted in the channel!
 To solve this we use the `comma-ok` idiom so we can detect whether a channel has been closed or not: